leftslash/packrat/README.md

 of complexity and performance.
 You can always add your own extra code, wrap this module or fork it and make the mods you need.

-### Methods which throw errors
+### Return Values and Errors
-By default, the get/set/add/update/drop methods return null if there is an error such as invalid item or item.id.
+By default, the get/set/add/update/drop methods return null if there is an error such as invalid item or item.id and return the item itself on success.
 While this is typically sufficient for most use cases, some developers prefer code that throws errors with a more specific error message and a stacktrace.
-In order to support this type of approach, packrat offers an alternative set of methods which have the same name but exist on a sub object.
+In order to support this type of approach, packrat offers an alternative set of methods which have the same name but exist on a sub-object.
 So, instead of calling `db.add(...)` you would instead call `db.throws.add(...)` as shown in the example below.

 ```javascript
   let db = await packrat('json.db')